 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

-Enjoy delicious flavours of the beloved pumpkin pie without the fuss!
-This feather light pumpkin mousse layered with crushed ginger cookies and whipped cream is delicious, quick to make and a joy to look at!
+Enjoy the delicious flavours of beloved pumpkin pie without the fuss!
+This feather light pumpkin mousse layered with crushed ginger cookies and whipped cream is a delicious, quick to make no-bake dessert and a joy to look at!

 If you love all things pumpkin, take a look at my quick Spiced Pumpkin Mug Cake.
 Ready in 3 minutes!